Television in Australia: Television and programming in the 2010s

 On 19 August 2010, the Seven Network announced their third digital channel, 7mate, which replaced 7HD.
 7mate is aimed at males between 16 and 49, and launched with the AFL Grand Final on 25 September.
-The Nine Network has also launched a third digital channel called GEM, broadcasting only in HD and replacing 9HD.
-GEM is targeted at middle-aged women.
+The Nine Network has also launched a third digital channel called 9Gem, broadcasting only in HD and replacing 9HD.
+9Gem is targeted at middle-aged women.
 On 26 August, Network 10 announced their plans for a channel to replace One SD.
-The new channel, Eleven, is aimed at a youth audience and carries flagship TEN programming including Neighbours.
+The new channel, 10 Peach, is aimed at a youth audience and carries flagship TEN programming including Neighbours.
 Eleven launched on 11 January 2011.

 In 2011, the Seven Network created history by winning all 40 weeks of a television ratings season for the first time since OzTAM was established in 2001.

 On 12 December 2012, NITV started its free-to-air broadcasts under new ownership of SBS.

 On 10 December 2013, the analogue TV shutdown completed all around Australia.

 On 19 August 2015, then Communications Minister Malcolm Turnbull introduced a bill retracting the legal obligation for broadcasters to broadcast their primary channel in standard definition.

 On 29 August 2015, Racing.com was launched owned by Racing Victoria and Seven West Media.

 In October 2015, the Nine Network announced their fourth digital channel, 9Life.
 Launching on 26 November, 9Life is a dedicated lifestyle and reality channel on Channel 94.
 Around the same time, 9HD was relaunched on Channel 90.

 On 28 February 2016, the Seven Network launched a fifth digital channel, 7flix, which is a dedicated movie and entertainment channel on Channel 76.

-On 2 March 2016, Network 10 relaunched Ten HD on Channel 13.
+On 2 March 2016, Network 10 relaunched 10 HD on Channel 13.

 On 10 May 2016, the Seven Network relaunched 7HD in Melbourne and Adelaide on Channel 70.
 On 16 December of the same year, it was relaunched on the same channel in Sydney, Brisbane and Perth.